alexlo703/Alex-s-BlueStampProfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

-# First Milestone
+# First Milestone: Setting up my Pi and taking picutres

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7xRiVksCcC4?si=a_GlIJvR1XKjTCaZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
+For my first milestone, I began by setting up my Raspberry Pi.
+The components I used included the Pi itself, a camera module, capture card, mouse, keyboard, and a micro HDMI to HDMI cable.
+First, I downloaded the operating system software onto the SD card.
+Then, I connected all the necessary devices incldung mouse, keyboard, power cord, and capture card.
+Next, I attached the camera module to the Pi.
+This step presented one of the main challenges I faced: the camera wasn’t working for several hours.
+After troubleshooting, I discovered that the issue was a loose connection—the camera wasn’t inserted deep enough into the port.
+I had to remove the Pi's case in order to secure the connection properly.
+My goal for the upcoming week is to begin coding and use the provided training model to enable the camera to detect objects.

-# Starter Project
+# Starter Project: JitterBug

-**Don't forget to replace the text below with the embedding for starter video video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jvyMFoV6fmQ?si=jYPeiz33Uxprydh4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>